DylanLi272/QiskitFinalProject/README.md

 ---

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this project we design, implement, and simulate a Variational Quantum Eigensolver algorithm for calculating the ground state energy of the LiH molecule.
 Each team member explores a different optimization path using the same base model.
 LiH is a 12 body molecule containing 4 protons, 4 electrons, and 4 neutrons.
 This creates a 12 body model, which becomes intractable when simulating it both with a classical and quantum computer.
-So, this model reduces the First Quantized Molecular Hamiltonian to a blank body interaction.
+So, this model reduces the First Quantized Molecular Hamiltonian to one two body interaction between two electrons in the hybridized p orbital and four one body interactions with their respective nuclei.
 Let's begin by describing the intermolecular forces of this molecule conceptually:

 <p align="center">Molecular Hamiltonian = - Sum(Electron Kinetic Energy) - Sum(Nuclear Kinetic Energy) - Sum(Electron to Nuclear Coulombic Forces)</p>
  <p align="center">+ Sum(Electron to Electron Coulombic Forces) + Sum(Nuclear to Nuclear Coulombic Forces)</p>